| Tec 5 Arnold M. Steen |

 On November 25, 1940, his National Guard tank company was federalized as A Company, 192nd Tank Battalion.
+They arrived at Ft.
+Knox on November 28th.
 During his training at Fort Knox, Kentucky, Arnold attended cook's school and was assigned to A Company as its second cook.

-Arnold took part in maneuvers in Louisiana in the late summer of 1941.
-It was after these maneuvers, on the side of a hill, that he learned that his battalion was being sent overseas.
-He would marry before going overseas and his wife, Mary, resided at 103 North Washington Street in Janesville.
+Arnold took part in maneuvers in Louisiana from September 1 through the 30.
+It was after these maneuvers, that the battalion was ordered to Camp Polk instead of returning to Ft.
+Knox.
+On the side of a hill, they learned that they were being sent overseas.
+He was given a furlough home would married, Mary, before going overseas and his wife resided at 103 North Washington Street in Janesville.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
-Ironically, this was the date the National Guard members of the battalion had expected to be released from federal service.
+Dur At the fort, they were greeted by Colonel Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Airfield.
+He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
+Ironically, November 20 was the date the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
-They also loaded ammunition belts and did tank maintenance.
-Since their barracks were unfinished, Arnold and the other soldiers once again, found themselves living in tents The tents were along the main road between Ft.
-Stotsenburg and Clark Airfield.
+They also loaded ammunition belts and did tank maintenance as they prepared for maneuvers with the 194th Tank Battalion.

 The morning of December 8, 1941, Arnold and the other soldiers were called together by Capt.
 Walter Write the company commander.
 He informed his men of the Japanese attack on Pearl Harbor ten hours earlier.
 He then ordered his tank crews to secure part of the perimeter of the airfield.